alisd23/lazy-isomorphic-react/README.md

 the exact component, so after this point React takes over and the rendering will be exactly the same on both.

 The server has to do a bit more work.
-It has to embed the assets (javascript, styles) into the initial html and also assign the initial state onto the window object so the client can pick it up and initialise its own store.
+It has to embed the assets (JavaScript, styles) into the initial html and also assign the initial state onto the window object so the client can pick it up and initialise its own store.

-This code reuse could extend even further if you decided to build mobile apps with **React native**, because this opens the door for you to share components across different applications all together.
-Whether this is a good thing is still up for debate.
-Is it a good idea to have multiple applications use the same React component?
-What if you change a component to address something in the web application, might that break something in your iOS app?
-Maybe something to consider.

-##### Consistent data API across all applications

-Another great thing with an isomorphic approach is it allows you to be consistent across all applications you may have (web and mobile).
-In a traditional web application you might have post requests which require the server to render a whole new page with the templating engine and then return it to the client.

-With an isomorphic approach, you can allow all your web application to speak the same language as your mobile apps, that of the data API.
-Once the web application has loaded, all it needs to do is request raw data from the API, then thanks to React all we have to do is force a re-render by updating the state of the data store (or Redux reducers in my case).
-Of course in an application with multiple pages we will still need to retrieve new components and reducers as we traverse the site, but this can be done in quite an elegant way, which I will cover later.
-Also once you have downloaded the component for a page once, it's there, so you won't need to request anything from the server again if you go back to that same page.

-##### Search engine optimisation

-A problem with single page applications currently is that the markup received from the server is pretty much blank, until the client loads and is then able to render the content.
-This is an issue for web crawlers such as Google's, as all it can go off initially is your blank page, which won't do wonders for your search engine presence.

-Isomorphic applications solve this problem.
-By always rendering the page once on the server side before sending it to the client, web crawlers can once again access your real content, just as they would in a traditional multi-page application.

 ## Webpack

 Webpack is an intelligent module bundler which resolves dependencies in your files and generates the static assets to be delivered to the client.
-The really great thing about webpack is that these dependencies don't have to just be standard javascript imports or requires.
-By using specialist **loaders**, you can use webpack to bundle up your sass into separate modules.
+The really great thing about webpack is that these dependencies don't have to just be standard JavaScript imports or requires.
+By using specialist **loaders**, you can use webpack to bundle up your Sass into separate modules depending on different entry points in to you application.
 You could even use webpack to replace the link of `img` elements with base64 strings, hard-coding the image directly inside the react component.

 #### Sass compilation